hardening-kubernetes/from-scratch/README.md

 5. [Create the local ```kubeconfig``` file](docs/create-kubeconfig.md)

 #### Level 0 Security

+The following items are to be deployed to fulfill basic Kubernetes cluster functionality.
+The steps purposefully omit any security-related configuration/hardening.

 1. [Deploy kube-dns](docs/deploy-kube-dns.md)
 2. [Deploy Heapster](docs/deploy-heapster.md)
 3. [Deploy Dashboard](docs/deploy-basic-dashboard.md)

 #### Level 0 Attacks

-1. Scan Ports
-2. etcdctl
+At this most basic level, "Level 0", the current configuration offers very little (if any) protection from attacks that can take complete control of the the cluster and its nodes.

+1. Enumerate exposed ports on the nodes and identify their corresponding services
+2. Directly access Etcd to compromise the data store
-3. kubectl to API
+3. Directly access the Kubernetes API
-4. curl to Kubelet/metrics
+4. Directly access the Kubelet APIs

 #### Level 1 Hardening

-1. Security Groups
+Ouch!
+The security configuration of "Level 0" is not resistant to remote attacks.
+Let's do the very basic steps to prevent the "Level 0" attacks from being so straightforward.

+1. Improve the security group configuration
-2. Etcd TLS
+2. Enable TLS on Etcd communications
-3. Cluster TLS
+3. Enable TLS on the externally exposed Kubernetes API
-4. Admission Controllers

 #### Deploy Application Workloads

+With that modest amount of hardening, it's time to have this cluster perform some work.
+To do that, we'll want to install [Helm](https://helm.sh) and its in-cluster helper, "Tiller".
+With that in place, we'll deploy two sample applications via Helm Charts.

-1. Helm/Tiller
+1. Install Helm/Tiller
-2. Vulnapp
+2. Install the Vulnapp
-3. Azure Vote App
+3. Install the Azure Vote App

 #### Level 1 Attacks

-1. Multi-tenant Misuse
- - Too many Pods
+At this point, there are some fundamental resource exhaustion problems that authorized users may purposefully (or accidentally) trigger.
+Without any boundaries in place, deploying too many pods or pods that consume too much CPU/RAM shares can cause serious cluster availability/Denial of Service issues.
+When the cluster is "full", any new pods will not be scheduled.

+1. Launch too many pods
- - Too many CPU/RAM shares
+2. Launch pods that consume too many CPU/RAM shares
 #### Level 2 Hardening

+In order to provide the proper boundaries around workloads and their resources, using separate namespaces and corresponding resource quotas can prevent the "Level 1" issues.

-1. Separate Namespaces
+1. Separate workloads using Namespaces
-2. Request/Limits on Pods
+2. Set specific Request/Limits on Pods
-3. Namespace Resource Quotas
+3. Enforce Namespace Resource Quotas
-4. Metrics via Prometheus
-5. Optional multi-etcd, mult-master
+5. Discuss multi-etcd, multi-master

 #### Level 2 Attacks
 1. Malicious Image, Compromised Container, Multi-tenant Misuse